jamescer/osrs-slayer-tool/README.md

 ## Thank yous
-- All the wonderful people on my that helped construct the https://oldschool.runescape.wiki/ !
+- Thank you to everyone who contributed to the https://oldschool.runescape.wiki/ !
+-